Saturated Fats Foods What You Need to Know

 How Saturated Fats Affect Your Health

 Saturated fats have a big effect on our health, especially on cholesterol levels and heart disease risk.
-Eating too much saturated fat can increase LDL (bad) cholesterol in your blood.
-This raises your chance of getting heart disease and having a stroke3.
+Eating too much saturated fat can increase LDL bad cholesterol in your blood.
+This raises your chance of getting heart disease and having a stroke.

 The Link Between Saturated Fats and Cholesterol Levels

 High LDL cholesterol can cause plaque to build up in your arteries.
-This can block blood flow and increase the risk of a heart attack or stroke3.
+This can block blood flow and increase the risk of a heart attack or stroke.
 The American Heart Association suggests eating less than 6% of your daily calories as saturated fat.
-This helps keep cholesterol levels healthy and lowers heart disease risk3.
+This helps keep cholesterol levels healthy and lowers heart disease risk.

 Risks of Consuming Too Much Saturated Fat

-Back in 1990, the Dietary Guidelines for Americans advised cutting down on saturated fat for heart health4.
-A study in 2017 showed that eating less saturated fat and more n-6 polyunsaturated fat can lower the risk of heart disease4.
-A 2010 study also found a link between eating more saturated fat and a higher risk of heart disease4.
+Back in 1990 the Dietary Guidelines for Americans advised cutting down on saturated fat for heart health.
+A study in 2017 showed that eating less saturated fat and more n-6 polyunsaturated fat can lower the risk of heart disease.
+A 2010 study also found a link between eating more saturated fat and a higher risk of heart disease.

 It’s important to watch how much saturated fat you eat.
 Making smart choices can help keep you healthy and lower heart disease risk.